 Georgetown Law News Online

-The Georgetown Law website provides online information about campus events and activities, press releases and media advisories, webcasts and transcripts of events and a faculty experts guide.
-Also, we disseminate Georgetown Law news on Twitter and Facebook.
+The Georgetown Law website provides online information about campus events and activities, press releases and media advisories and webcasts of events.
+To browse faculty by area of expertise, click here.